 William MacLeod has been involved in the convention scene since 2000.
 He spent many years working at Dragon*Con and other smaller conventions in the metro Atlanta area.
 He is one of three co-founders of AnachroCon, the very successful alternate history (a.k.a. "steampunk") convention launched in Atlanta in 2009, and served as their Chairman for its first six years.
 An avid Star Trek fan, Mr. MacLeod also enjoys other properties such as Starship Troopers, Star Wars, Battlestar Galactica, Doctor Who, the Tom Corbett series and others, including the superhero universes; specifically, Batman.

 Mr. MacLeod is a veteran of the United States Army (1985-1990).
 As a polymath, he has his irons in many fires, including Business, Information Technology, Theoretical Physics, Costuming, Music Composition & Performance, Blacksmithing and American History, as well as antique repair and restoration... just to name a few.

-Mr. MacLeod joins Treklanta as Director of Convention Operations for 2017.
+Mr. MacLeod joined Treklanta as Director of Convention Operations in 2017.

 Director of Dealer Relations